Research Areas

 - El Grupo de Enfoque de Ejercicio Salta a la Realidad Virtual

-Our Commitment to the Community
+Our Commitment to Community-Informed Research

 At the heart of our work is a deep commitment to listening to and learning from the communities we serve.
 We believe that meaningful research is built on trust, collaboration and mutual respect—and that real impact happens when community voices help shape the solutions.
+Our research is only possible through the insight, experiences and leadership of the communities we work with.
+We’re always looking for new ways to collaborate, share knowledge and grow together—because improving health outcomes starts with partnership.

 If you're interested in partnering with us, participating in a study or simply learning more about our work, we’d love to hear from you.